Olivier Karekezi

-Fils Olivier Karekezi ([olivje kaɾeˌcezi]; born 25 May 1983) is a Rwandan footballer who currently plays for Swedish side Råå IF in Division 3 Södra Götaland.
+Fils Olivier Karekezi ([olivje kaɾeˌcezi]; born 25 May 1983) is a Rwandan former professional footballer who played as a forward.
 He is also a former captain of the Rwanda national team.

-Career

-Olivier Karekezi grew up in Kigali, where he attended Rugunga primary school.
-He used to spend most of his time playing football at Ste Famille primary school "SAHARA" sandy playground, where he kick-started his football journey with fellow teens among others "GANGI" Hategekimana Bonaventure.
-They both joined APR at around the same period of time in 2002, and continued to enjoy the game together at a higher level; that was then well known as 1ère Division.
+Club career

-He signed for Helsingborgs IF in 2005, leaving his native club APR FC, and scored five goals in 18 matches during the 2005 season.
+Karekezi signed for Helsingborgs IF in 2005, leaving his native club APR FC, and scored five goals in 18 matches during the 2005 season.
 In 2006, he scored 11 goals for Helsingborg and thereby became their top scorer in Allsvenskan.
 In January 2008 he transferred to Hamarkameratene.
-In March 2010 he joined Swedish second division club Östers IF on a two-year deal.
+In March 2010 he joined the Swedish second division club, Östers IF on a two-year deal.

-Karekezi took pay cut to play for his former club APR.
-The attacking midfielder, who has been getting US$52,000 (Rwf30.9m) a year at Swedish second division side Östers IF, has already agreed a two- year-deal with the Primus league champions in the region of US$24, 000 (Rwf14m) a year.
+Karekezi took a pay cut to play for his former club APR.
+Having previously got US$52,000 (Rwf30.9m) a year at Swedish second division side Östers IF, he agreed a two-year deal with APR in the region of US$24, 000 (Rwf14m) a year.

 Towards the end of September 2012, he joined Tunisian Ligue Professionnelle 1 club CA Bizertin in a two-year deal.
-In July 2013, he announced that he would retire from football when his contract with Bizertin expires in March 2015.
+In July 2013, he announced that he would retire from football when his contract with Bizertin expired in March 2015.
 However, he joined Swedish third-tier outfit Trelleborgs FF on 22 January 2014.

+Karekezi spent two-and-a-half seasons with Swedish side Råå IF in Division 3 Södra Götaland.
+He returned to the club in March 2018, eight months after he had left Råå IF.